darinz/DL/08_Generative_Models/01_gans.md

         return self.net(z)
 ```

+> **Code Commentary:** The generator uses transposed convolutions to upsample the latent vector into an image.

 ## 6. StyleGAN

 StyleGAN introduces a style-based generator architecture, enabling control over image features at different levels.
 It uses adaptive instance normalization (AdaIN) and mapping networks.

 - **Key idea:** Separate the latent space from the image synthesis process for better disentanglement.

+> **Did you know?** StyleGAN can generate highly realistic faces, and its latent space allows for smooth interpolation between different features.

 ## 7. CycleGAN